 - 1. Take notes throughout this activity - a.
 Your notes should be a record of the research and activities you did in class, including software used, websites visited, readings that you looked at, and any search terms used when looking for more information.
 Include screenshots and plots where appropriate.
 The purpose is to help us follow along with the work that you did in class, and to make it possible for someone to be able to re-create this later. - 2.
 Answering questions - a.
 Answer the questions bolded throughout this document - 3.
 Following the activities described below, including - a.
-Readings (see folder on Teams Class Materials -> Chaos\Readings for full set of available reading materials) - b.
-Simulate the logistics curve using Chaos 101 simulator - c.
-Learn about Chua's circuit and why it exhibits chaos - d.
-Build Chua's circuit at multisim.com -> requires making an account! - e.
-Probe the simulated circuit and study its behavior - f.
+Learn about Chua's circuit and why it exhibits chaos - b.
+Build Chua's circuit at multisim.com -> requires making an account! - c.
+Probe the simulated circuit and study its behavior - d.
 Simulate the circuit behavior using Matlab

-These activities should be completed across 2 full lab sessions.
-Section (f) may be skipped if there is not enough time.
+These activities should be completed in one lab session. (d) can be skipped if there is insufficient time.